-This policy applies to all University of Louisville units and individuals with responsibility for managing, establishing, and/or approving an organizational structure identified with the terms “Center” or “Institute,” or that otherwise functions in such a manner to meet the criteria as set forth in this policy.
-This policy does not apply to entities defined as Administrative Centers.
+This policy applies to all University of Louisville units and individuals with responsibility for managing, establishing, and/or approving an organizational structure identified with the terms “center” or “institute,” or that otherwise functions in such a manner to meet the criteria as set forth in this policy.
+This policy does not apply to entities defined as administrative centers.
 This policy is intended to work in conjunction with the Service Center Policy, Transfer of F and A Costs Recovery (Indirect) Funds Policy, and Endowment and Similar Funds Management Policy.

 REASON FOR POLICY

 The University of Louisville (the “University”) Board of Trustees’ (BOT) By-Laws state that the BOT Academic and Student Affairs Committee “shall consider all recommendations for academic centers, institutes, degree granting programs and other academic entities” (BOT By-Laws, p.
 7).
-The University recognizes the importance of organizational structures specifically identified as Centers and Institutes to fulfill the University’s research and service mission.
-Furthermore, given the public prominence of these organizational structures as well as the funding and resource mechanisms available to them, the University aims to clarify the types of organizational structures that require approval and regular review under these provisions of the By-Laws.
-Finally, this policy clearly delegates authority to the appropriate University administrators to manage the approval and review of Centers and Institutes and to establish and revise operational procedures and guidelines for such entities.
+The University recognizes the importance of organizational structures specifically identified as centers and institutes to fulfill the University’s research and service mission.
+Furthermore, given the public prominence of these organizational structures as well as the funding and resource mechanisms available to them, the University aims to clarify the types of organizational structures that require approval and regular review under these provisions of the by-laws.
+Finally, this policy clearly delegates authority to the appropriate University administrators to manage the approval and review of centers and institutes and to establish and revise operational procedures and guidelines for such entities.

 POLICY STATEMENT